 - Course Accreditation – what is it?

 Accreditation refers to the way that aspects of training courses are scrutinised and approved by an external body.
 All aspects of the course, from delivery to assessment, are monitored, regulated, and continually improved.
 The accrediting body defines standards, inspects what the training provider does, and matches the provider’s qualifications to a national standard.

 Accrediting bodies, sometimes called ‘awarding bodies’, are overseen by Ofqual, the regulator of qualifications.
-Ofqual uses the rules of the Qualifications & Credit Framework (QCF), to determine a qualification’s level and credit value.
+Ofqual uses the rules of the Register of Regulated Qualifications to determine a qualification’s level and credit value.

 - The level of an accredited course tells you how complex or challenging the training is

 - The credit value indicates how long the training is, and how much work is involved